cwestin/tau/README.md

 Current Status - 8/30/2013
 --------------------------

+These ideas have been rolling around in my head for a long time.
+It was about time I started to do something about it.

 This is an ambitious project.
 My intuition is that the design of the language syntax and features is the hardest part, and that once those are established, steps such as code generation and optimization, as well as the implementation of